Congratulations on your acceptance to Dominican University!

 Before you attend SOAR, arrange to have your final high school transcript, AP and/or IB test scores, and any college transcripts sent to:

 River Forest, IL 60305

-Your high school transcript is required in order to complete your enrollment, comply with state and federal regulations for financial aid eligibility, and for academic advising and course registration.
+We need your final high school transcript to comply with state and federal regulations for financial aid eligibility, to complete your enrollment and to advise you on course selection and registration.

 Before classes begin on Monday, August 28, we kick off the fall semester with Welcome Weekend on August 25–27.
 Highlights include: